aurae-runtime/aurae/docs/blog/24-10-2022-aurae-cells.md

 Because Aurae is acts as a hypervisor this gives an operator the ability to mount network devices directly into the spawned instance, which can be referenced from the nested cell.

 We believe this pattern to be a more flexible, secure, and efficient pattern which can be leveraged in place of traditional sidecar style mesh networking that is often seen with service mesh projects such as [Istio](https://github.com/istio/istio).

+## What's Next?

+The project is under active development, and many of the features described in this blog are currently a work in progress.

+If you are interested in helping us work on these features please feel welcome to [join the discord](https://discord.gg/aTe2Rjg5rq) where we discuss our progress.

+If you are interested in contributing please see the [getting involved](https://github.com/aurae-runtime/community#getting-involved) documentation.

+If you are interested in finding areas to contribute please see our [good first issues](https://github.com/aurae-runtime/aurae/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22) which are designed to be easy for a newcomer to pick up and get started with.

+f you are interested in discussing product opportunities, or venture funding we unfortunately are not taking these discussions at this time.
+Our intention is to keep Aurae free and community driven.